 The Egyptian Museum houses many incredible artifacts from antiquity.
 The most famous and probably most popular are those of King Tut’s tomb.
 The thousands year history of this mighty empire will leave an impression on you that you won’t soon forget.

-Mortuary Temple of Hatshepsut is absolutely stunning.
+Mortuary Temple of Hatshepsut at Deir el-Bahri is absolutely stunning.
 Queen Hatshepsut ruled for 22 of the most prosperous years in Egyptian history.
 The energy here is very soft and powerful.

 The Valley of the Kings is where 62 kings, including King Tut, were buried.
 This land of the dead is holy ground.
 We will step inside to see the small passageways that led down to the hiding places that held treasure that these kings took with them to the after world.